h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 2. Visualize data
 3. Run an experiment
 4. Interpret the model
-5. Depploy the scoring pipeline
+5. Deploy the scoring pipeline

 In addition, you can diagnose a model, transform another dataset, score the model against antoher dataset and manage your data in Projects.
 The focus of this tutorial will be in steps 1 - 4.
 The other aspects of the Driverless AI will be covered in other tutorials found in the Driverless AI learning path.
 We will start with loading the data.

 ![typical-driverless-ai-workflow](assets/typical-driverless-ai-workflow.jpg)

 1\.
 Navigate back to the H2O Driverless AI **Datasets** page.

 ### About the Dataset